CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**Is there a limit to how many analyses (jobs) I can run at the same time in the Discovery Environment?**"

-    Only 8 of your analyses will run at the same time.
+    The DE will run up to 8 of your analyses at the same time.
 You can launch more, but they will not run until some of your analyses have completed.

 ------------------------------------------------------------------------